GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field: Discussion

-We show in Fig. \ref{fig:voutnh_tozzi} the distribution of SUPER and GA-NIFS AGN in terms of maximum outflow velocity over bolometric luminosity as a function of nuclear column density.
-Figure \ref{fig:voutnh_tozzi} shows that GA-NIFS AGN at $z>3$ presented in previous studies \citep{parlanti2024,perna2025_gs133} and in this work (see Tables \ref{tab:sed} and \ref{tab:of_prop_all}) tentatively follow the ``faster outflows in highly obscured AGN'' trend seen by \citet{tozzi2024} for AGN at $z=2-2.5$.
-The Kolmogorov-Smirnov test applied to Type 1 vs. Type 2 AGN in GANIFS (or in the COS-AGN sample only) in inconclusive, due to the very small sample size.
-A larger sample of AGN would be needed to confirm this behavior at $z>2.5$.
+We show in Fig. \ref{fig:voutnh_tozzi} the distribution of SUPER and GA-NIFS AGNi in terms of maximum outflow velocity over bolometric luminosity as a function of nuclear column density.
+Figure \ref{fig:voutnh_tozzi} shows that GA-NIFS AGNi at $z>3$ presented in previous studies \citep{parlanti2024,perna2025_gs133} and in this work (see Tables \ref{tab:sed} and \ref{tab:of_prop_all}) tentatively follow the ``faster outflows in highly obscured AGNi'' trend seen by \citet{tozzi2024} for AGNi at $z=2-2.5$.
+The Kolmogorov-Smirnov test applied to Type 1 versus Type 2 AGNi in GANIFS (or in the COS-AGNi sample only) in inconclusive, due to the very small sample size.
+A larger sample of AGNi would be needed to confirm this behavior at $z>2.5$.
 We note that the bolometric luminosity estimated from SED fitting for COS1118 (highest $\Vmax/\Lbol$ for $\log N_{\rm H}<20$) might not be well constrained due to a poor photometric coverage of the target, mainly dominated by upper limits in the IR regime, leading to an overestimated $\Vmax/\Lbol$ in Fig. \ref{fig:voutnh_tozzi}.
-In fact, using the relations derived by \citet{duras_2020}, we find an X-ray-based bolometric luminosity $\log(\Lbol/\Lumcgs)=45.6$, that is $\simeq0.5$~dex larger than that obtained from SED fitting (see Table \ref{tab:sed}), which would move COS1118 closer to the other Type 1 AGN with no obscuration in the X-rays.
+In fact, using the relations derived by \citet{duras_2020}, we find an X-ray-based bolometric luminosity $\log(\Lbol/\Lumcgs)=45.6$, that is $\simeq0.5$~dex larger than that obtained from SED fitting (see Table \ref{tab:sed}), which would move COS1118 closer to the other Type 1 AGNi with no obscuration in the X-rays.

 Lastly, we investigate the possibility of a redshift evolution of the strength of outflows up to redshift $z=4$, where measurements become too sparse.
 Figure \ref{fig:outflow_violins} shows the redshift evolution of the logarithm of the ratio of $\Mout n_{\rm e}$ (left), that is the mass outflow rate for a parameterized gas density, and of $\Eout n_{\rm e}$ (right), that is the outflow kinetic power for a parameterized gas density, over AGN bolometric luminosity $\Lbol$, normalized at their mean values computed across all redshifts.
 We divide the collected measurements in five redshift bins ($0.08<z<0.45$, $0.45\leq z<1$, $1\leq z<2$, $2\leq z<3$, $3\leq z<4$) and compute the mean $\Mout n_{\rm e}/\Lbol$ in each bin.
 While the scatter is large, as the violin plots indicate, the mean values do not show any evidence of evolution beyond $z>1$.
 We note that repeating this exercise for the mass outflow rate and the bolometric luminosity separately returns an increasing trend of the mean values for increasing redshift.
 Outflows at $z\simeq0$ in Fig. \ref{fig:outflow_violins} appear to be less energetic than those at $z>1$ by more than one, but less than two, standard deviations.
 This behavior holds also when excluding the outlier at lower $\Mout$($\Eout$) in the $z\simeq0$ bin and the outlier at larger $\Mout$($\Eout$) in the $z\simeq0.5$ bin.
 However, we caution that there are many other works at $z<0.5$ that could not be included because the reported measurements could not be homogenized with our assumptions.
 We also caution that there are many caveats in the results shown Fig. \ref{fig:outflow_violins}, the main one being that the collected measurements allow for a rather sparse or non-exhaustive sampling of some redshift bins, like the at $z\simeq1.5$ and at $0.08<z<0.45$, respectively.
 Moreover, having parameterized the outflow gas density, the comparison as is in Fig. \ref{fig:outflow_violins} is equal to assuming that each outflow has the same gas density.